SimplrJS/action-emitter/README.md

 ## `listeners(actionClass): Function[]`
-Return an array of listeners that are currently registered for the given action class.
+Returns an array of listeners that are currently registered for the given action class.

 ### Arguments
 | Argument      | Type       | Description                 |